Eugen Bostroem

 Eugen Woldemar Bostroem (13 October 1850 – 24 May 1928) was a Baltic German pathologist.
-He was born in Fellin (today known as Viljandi), in the Livonian Governorate of the Russian Empire (present-day Estonia).
+He was born in Fellin (now known as Viljandi) in the Livonian Governorate of the Russian Empire (present-day Estonia).

 He studied medicine at the universities of Leipzig and Erlangen, receiving his degree in 1876.
-Afterwards he was an assistant to Friedrich Albert von Zenker (1825–1898) at the pathology institute in Erlangen.
-From 1883 to 1926 he was a professor of general pathology and pathological anatomy in Gießen.
+Afterwards, he was an assistant to Friedrich Albert von Zenker (1825–1898) at the pathology institute in Erlangen.
+From 1883 to 1926, he was a professor of general pathology and pathological anatomy in Gießen.

-In 1890 Bostroem reportedly isolated the causative organism of actinomycosis from a culture of grain, grasses, and soil.
-After Bostroem's discovery there was a general misconception that actinomycosis was a mycosis that affected individuals who chewed grass or straw.
-The agents of actinomycosis are now known to be endogenous organisms of the mucous membranes, in most cases Actinomyces israelii, a species named after surgeon James Israel, who first discovered its presence in humans in the late 1870s.
+In 1890, Bostroem reportedly isolated the causative organism of actinomycosis from a culture of grain, grasses, and soil.
+Following Bostroem's discovery, there was a general misconception that actinomycosis was a mycosis affecting individuals who chewed grass or straw.
+The agents of actinomycosis are now known to be endogenous organisms of the mucous membranes, most commonly Actinomyces israelii, a species named after surgeon James Israel, who first discovered its presence in humans in the late 1870s.

-In 1883 Bostroem was the first to describe a rare condition known as splenogonadal fusion.
+In 1883, Bostroem was the first to describe a rare condition known as splenogonadal fusion.
 Since his discovery, approximately only 150 cases have been documented.